yashjariwala/YaruisFrontEnd/README.md

 - In the list of products page it is possible to sort by name or price.

 - The recommended products does not show the same product in the list as to the product on the single product page.

+## Known Problems

+- Bootstrap related design problems in header and some pages.(will be solved soon)

 ## Project made by Yash Jariwala